learning-unlimited/ESP-Website/docs/admin/releases/12/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 - Admins can now specify how many of a particular floating resource are available (e.g. 5 VGA adapters or 10 expo markers)
 - When assigning a floating resource on the /manageclass page, a user-friendly error is now displayed if the selected floating resource is not available for the specified timeslots
+- Admins can now checkout floating resources to teachers through the teacher check-in module.
+This module also now displays which floating resources haven't been returned since their classes ended.

 Teacher registration changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~